Manju-crz/sql_mini_project/README.md

     - Need to unzip the submitted 'SQL_Mini_Project', and store it into your preferred local directory.
         Unzipped directory contains the queries schema files and data set related csv files along with reference documents.
         Note : Instead, you may also download the data set CSV files from the kaggle link - https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database/data
+    - Currently we have the data from 2016 to 2018 in this data set

 ### 2. Connect to the server
         Before opening the database connection, you would be required to edit the connection from settings: